Mick Harvey: Solo

-After Bonney left Crime & the City Solution for a solo career in the United States, Harvey recorded two solo albums of Serge Gainsbourg songs, translated from French into English: Intoxicated Man (1995) and Pink Elephants (1997).
-He has also collaborated with UK rock musician PJ Harvey (no relation), and produced for other Australian artists, including Anita Lane, Robert Forster, Conway Savage and Rowland S. Howard.
-Harvey's third solo release, One Man's Treasure, was issued in September 2005.
+After Bonney left Crime & the City Solution for a solo career in the early 1990s, Harvey recorded two solo albums of Serge Gainsbourg songs, translated from French into English: Intoxicated Man (1995) and Pink Elephants (1997).
+He also collaborated with UK rock musician PJ Harvey (no relation), and produced recordings for other Australian artists, including Anita Lane, Robert Forster, Conway Savage and Rowland S. Howard.
+Harvey's third solo album, One Man's Treasure, was released in September 2005.

-He undertook his first solo tours of Europe and Australia in 2006, accompanied by fellow Bad Seeds Thomas Wydler and James Johnston, as well as Melbourne-based double bassist Rosie Westbrook.
+Harvey undertook his first solo tours of Europe and Australia in 2006, accompanied by fellow Bad Seeds Thomas Wydler and James Johnston, as well as Melbourne-based double bassist Rosie Westbrook.
 His next solo record, 2007's Two of Diamonds, was recorded with this group, as was the 2008 live album Three Sisters – Live at Bush Hall.

 In February 2008, Harvey and Westbrook played as a support act for PJ Harvey on her Australian tour, with both Harveys also performing on stage together.
 Prior to the tour, Harvey had worked extensively with PJ Harvey over a 12-year period: he was a recording musician on her albums To Bring You My Love and Is This Desire?, and co-produced the album Stories from the City, Stories from the Sea in 2000.

 In both 2008 and 2009, he joined the five remaining members of The Triffids for a series of performances at the Sydney Festival, Arts Centre Melbourne and Perth International Arts Festival, celebrating the music and the memory of David McComb.
 Harvey is also a contributor to the 2009 edited collection, Vagabond Holes: David McComb and the Triffids, edited by Australian academics Niall Lucy and Chris Coughran.

-During 2008 and 2009 Harvey worked on what would be Rowland S. Howard’s last album Pop Crimes playing drums with his future close collaborator J.P.
-Shilo providing bass and violin.
+During 2008 and 2009, Harvey worked on what would be Rowland S. Howard's last album Pop Crimes, playing drums while future collaborator J.P.
+Shilo provided bass and violin.
 The album was released just a few months before Howard succumbed to liver cancer in late 2009.

-Harvey released Sketches from the Book of the Dead — the first solo album written entirely by himself — in early 2011 on the Mute record label.
+Harvey released Sketches from the Book of the Dead—the first solo album written entirely by himself—in early 2011.
 The 11-track album was recorded in Melbourne, between a Port Melbourne studio and his own Grace Lane music room.
 Harvey played most of the instruments, while Westbrook played double bass, Shilo played accordion, violin and occasional guitar, and Xanthe Waite contributed backing vocals.
 Harvey explained in a promotional interview that he does not perceive himself as a "songwriter" in the traditional sense, whereby the practice is: "something they [actual songwriters, as perceived by Harvey] have done historically and something they've worked on as central to what they are as an artist".
 He also confirmed that the opening track, "October Boy", is about Rowland S. Howard.